Jose-Rodriguez-22/Cam_Follower_Mechanism/README.md

 ![Assembly](https://github.com/Jose-Rodriguez-22/Cam_Follower_Mechanism/blob/main/motion/partial_shaft_motion.gif)

+*The animation shows the camshaft driving the pushrod and rocker arm while the valve returns through spring force.*

 ## Overview

 This project demonstrates the modeling and kinematic simulation of a cam–follower mechanism using **PTC Creo Mechanism**.
 The objective of the model is to convert rotational motion from a camshaft into linear motion of a valve system while analyzing the resulting position, velocity, acceleration, and reaction forces.